Generic Name: alteplase (AL-teh-PLACE)

 - if you have allergies to medicines, foods, or other substances

-- if you have had recent major surgery or have recently undergone childbirth
+- if you have had a recent surgery or procedure or if you have recently had a baby

-- if you have a disease of the blood vessels in your brain; recent bleeding of the stomach, bowel, genitals, or urinary tract; a recent injury; high blood pressure; inflammation around the heart; inflammation inside the heart due to an infection; blood problems (including blood clotting problems); moderate to severe liver disease; severe kidney disease; bleeding in the eye due to diabetes or other problems; a serious infection; or blood vessel inflammation
+- if you have a disease of the blood vessels in your brain; recent bleeding of the stomach, bowel, genitals, or urinary tract; a recent injury; high blood pressure; inflammation around the heart; inflammation inside the heart due to an infection; blood problems, including blood clotting problems; liver or kidney problems; bleeding in the eye due to diabetes or other problems; a serious infection; or blood vessel inflammation

 - if you have an increased risk of a blood clot in your heart